 Here at the Primary school, all students are required to be at school prior to the 8:25am bell at the start of the day, until the final bell for the close of school, which is 2:50pm.
-Supervision starts in the undercover area, tennis courts and on the oval at 8.00am (only hand balls are allowed before school).
-When the first bell rings at 8:25am students are asked to line up in the undercover area for Gathering Time before being walked to the classroom by their teacher.
-All students arriving between 7:45am and 8am are to wait in the undercover area.
+Supervision starts in the undercover area, hall and our Café Area at 8.00am (only hand balls are allowed before school).
+When the first bell rings at 8:25am students are asked to line up in their designated space for Gathering Time before being walked to the classroom by their teacher.
+All students arriving between 7:45am and 8am are to wait in the undercover area on the silver seats.